seblum/delete-gh-workflows-python/README.md

-# GitHub Actions Workflow Manager
+# Delete GitHub Actions Workflows

 A CLI tool for managing GitHub Actions workflow runs.
 This tool allows you to list, delete, and manage GitHub Actions workflows from the command line.